My son's Minecraft obsession is boring me to tears

 "I love you Dad."

 The truth is, for all my whinging, Minecraft has already had a positive impact on my son's life.
-I've watched him go from a seven-year-old who loathed reading, to a boy content to chew through increasingly complex Minecraft guides 'borrowed' from the school library.
+I've watched him go from a 7-year-old who loathed reading to a boy content to chew through increasingly complex Minecraft guides "borrowed" from the school library.
 He's figured out some difficult processes and learned some real lessons about the benefits of self-study.

 So I could complain, but I know I shouldn't.
 It could be worse.
 Way worse.